Sweden to join Finland in applying for Nato

 "We must make sure that we will give them [Finland and Sweden] security guarantees, there must not be a transition period, a grey zone, where their status is unclear," German foreign minister Annalena Baerbock said.

-Nato secretary general Jens Stoltenberg also said Russia's war in Ukraine was going much worse than expected by the Kremlin.
+Nato secretary general Jens Stoltenberg said Russia's war in Ukraine was going much worse than expected by the Kremlin.

 "They failed to take Kyiv, they are pulling back from around Kharkiv, their major offensive in Donbas has stalled.
 Russia is not achieving its strategic objectives," he said in Germany.